 D. Employees are encouraged to provide as much specific information as possible including names, dates, places, and events that took place, the employee’s perception of why the incident(s) may be a violation, and what action the employee recommends be taken.

 E. Anonymous or telephonic communications will be accepted.

 F. Employees who choose to identify themselves will receive a reply to their report within 30 working days or as soon as practicable thereafter.

-G. Any questions regarding this policy may be directed to the Director of Human Resources.
+G. Any questions regarding this regulation may be directed to the Associate Vice Chancellor and Chief Human Resources Officer.